kebasaa/SCIO-read/README.md

 The SCiO illuminates the sample with a light and measures the reflected light in a number of wavelengths.
 This measured spectrum is then used in large online databases to identify the content of the sample.
 Obviously, the code and documentation in this repository is trying to gain access raw scan data for research purposes, i.e. access to the online tools is not an aim.

-According to "Consumer Physics", the SCiO app with a developer license (which I don't have) can output raw data as CSV divided into three parts: The spectrum, wr_raw and sample_raw (from their forums).
+According to Consumer Physics, the SCiO app with a developer license (which I don't have) can output raw data as CSV divided into three parts: The spectrum, wr_raw and sample_raw (from their forums).
 The first part is the reflectance spectrum (R) – how much of the light is reflected back by the sample.
 The second part is the raw signal from the sample (S), and the third is the raw signal from the calibration (C).
 In order to calculate reflectance, the equation is: R=S/C.

 It appears that for every scan, the SCIO measures twice.
 It probably then takes the mean between the 2 scans.
 Every SCIO bluetooth LE message contains 3 parts: sample, sampleDark and sampleGradient (No clue so far what that those mean or how to convert them).
 Calibration is done by scanning the calibration box, and comparing a scan with that calibration scan.